Woodpeckers of Sri Lanka

 These feet, though adapted for clinging to a vertical surface, can also be used for grasping or perching as well.
 Several species have only three toes.
 The long tongue found in some woodpeckers can be darted forward to capture insects in cavities and cracks.

 The tail in the species found in Sri Lanka have the shafts of their tail feathers thick and flexible.
-These species use their tails as a prop when pecking on the trunk of a tree.
+These species use their tails as a props when pecking on the trunk of a tree.

 The beak of these birds are straight, hard and wedge-shaped at the tip making it suitable for chiselling into wood to obtain their food.
 This type of beak is also useful to excavate nest cavities in the trunks of trees.